Living Comfortably By Expanding Your Comfort Zone

 Before you begin to expand your horizons, you first need to understand what makes you uncomfortable.
 Defining your discomfort zone may be difficult, so let's look at an example for clarity.

 Imagine your comfort zone like a small get-together with friends.
 Everyone is having a ball, and there's a feeling of security and comfort.
 Then your neighbor overhears the fun you're having and decides to join.
 It's a minor nuisance, but you can handle it.
 Then, he invites over a few more friends, and at this point, you're on edge, but you can deal with it.
 Finally, some more unexpected guests arrive, and that's when your fun soiree turns into an unwelcome stress bomb.

 That tipping point is the beginning of your discomfort zone.

 It's when your patience has burst, your stress levels kick in, and you no longer have control of the situation.
 Your safe space is full of unwanted emotions.

 It's important to understand that you're not at fault when you've reached your discomfort zone.
 Humans have won the evolutionary Olympics; we earned the gold, silver, and bronze.
 Unlike our ancestors, we aren't fighting for our lives every day.
 It's okay to have a safe space, and it's healthy to retreat there every so often.

 Yet if you want to grow and develop as a person, you should learn to expand this zone.

 10 Ways to Expand Your Comfort Zone

-Expanding your comfort zone is about learning to deal with uncertainty, and utilizing those behaviors for the next time you are outside of your bubble.
+Expanding your comfort zone is about learning to deal with uncertainty and utilizing those behaviors next time you are outside your bubble.